FAIRTRADE and Fair Trade and their logos.

 10. Respect for the Environment

-You can find loads more information on the Fairtrade Foundation’s website which is a great source of support and resources for those who want to find out more about fair trade.
-We’d strongly encourage you to take a look!
+You can find loads more information on the WFTO and Fairtrade Foundation websites.
+They both have lots of support and resources for those who want to find out more, including case studies.
+Take a look!